New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 When you extract images from website pages, you're essentially parsing these HTML elements and extracting their attributes.
 The concept differs from downloading – extraction gives you the URLs and metadata, while downloading saves the actual image files.

-Set Up ScrapingBee and Your First Request
+Step 2: Set Up ScrapingBee and Environment

 Buttons